neolicad/user_thread/README.md

 }
 ```

+## Bug
+We just increment the index to assign the thread slot.
+This is wrong.
+Fix it later.

 ## Model
 After the first yield(), we will jump across threads (we will never come back to the inialization main function).
 There is a main thread which just continuously yield and will exit the process when return.
 Other threads execute